PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 18:40:45
+Last updated: 2024-04-05 18:41:18
-Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy